 The IRS Form W‐2 reports taxable earnings paid to employees between January 1 and December 31 of each calendar year.
 Taxable earnings are gross payments less any tax deferred deductions, such as retirement plans, pre‐tax parking, employee‐paid health premiums, and Dependent/Health FSA.
 The W‐2 also provides the Social Security Administration (SSA) with the necessary information so that employees’ earnings are properly credited.
 The SSA shares employees’ earnings and tax information with the Internal Revenue Service (IRS).

-Employees who still have not received their paper W‐2 by February 15 must log into the At Your Service (AYSO) website to securely view and print a duplicate copy for themselves after February 15.
-Please take the opportunity to elect the convenience and security of online W‐2 delivery method for next year.
-Questions about duplicate W‐2 forms can be directed to Controller's Office Solution Center.
+How do I get a duplicate copy of my W‐2?
+I lost it or never received it.Employees can log into UCPath online and the At Your Service Online (AYSO) website to securely view and print duplicate copies of W-2s.
+Please take the opportunity to elect the convenience and security of the online W‐2 delivery method for next year.
+Questions about a duplicate W‐2 can be directed to the Controller's Office Solution Center.

 Can you fax me a copy of my W‐2?

 No. Privacy regulations prohibit the faxing of W‐2s.
-After February 15, employees who need a duplicate W‐2 must use the At Your Service (AYSO) website to view and print duplicate copies of their own Form W‐2.
+After February 15, employees who need a duplicate W‐2 must use the At Your Service Online (AYSO) website to view and print duplicate copies of their own W‐2.